microsoft/PR-Metrics/PipelinesTasks/PRMetrics/src/task/tests/manualTests/Instructions.md

 # Manual Testing

-Unfortunately, it is not possible to automatically test everything as the task runs on the Azure DevOps platform, which the unit tests cannot run on.
+Unfortunately, it is difficult to automatically test everything as the task runs on the Azure DevOps platform, which the unit tests cannot run on.
 Therefore, it is recommended that you perform the following manual test cases whenever significant changes are made.
 These don't cover all possible scenarios, but they complement the unit tests to provide a high level of coverage.

 ## Step 1: Setup